 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does per square.
-For these jobs, we route a reinforced 30-yard container equipped with a heavier floor plate and ribbed sides.
-We cap the fill volume well below the visual rim to ensure axle weight stays legal; additionally, we use a specialized lowboy for transport.
-Reach out for our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: these materials weigh up to four times what shingles do.
+For these heavy tear-offs, we route a reinforced 30-yard container in a low-wall profile featuring a heavier floor plate; we cap the fill volume well below the visual rim to keep axle weight legal.
+We use a lowboy for safe transport; call (616) 504-6401 for our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover